|Elliott Sound Products||Project 33|

 fault conditions.
 The DC causes a significant arc, and this is more than capable of simply burning off the relay contacts.|

 If you are lucky, the fuse(s) will blow before the relay is destroyed, but I wouldn't count on it.
-While relays capable of breaking perhaps 10A or more at 70V DC are available, they will be expensive, and probably hard to get.
+While relays capable of breaking perhaps 10A or more at 70V DC are available, they will be expensive and probably hard to get.
 Unfortunately, there are few options for an alternative method.
+The relays article does offer some solutions.

 Using the relays as shown below (with the normally open contact connected to ground), the arc will be diverted from the speaker and will be to ground, but the relay will almost certainly be destroyed unless a specialised component is used.
 Despite their apparent simplicity, relays are actually rather complex devices.
 A great deal of engineering goes into the development of the contacts, but operating them in excess of the manufacturer's ratings means that nothing is certain.
 For more information, see the two-part article about Relays.